MoserMichael/dockerdashphp/notes/notes-talk.md

 ba2d516a0dbc   fedora:latest                              "bash"                   About an hour ago   Up About an hour                          elegant_faraday

-You have a column of the Image that was used to run the container, the status of the container - Up means that it is running right now.
+Each container has a STATUS - this one is Up, that mans it is running right now.

+The IMAGE column is listing the name of the docker image used to create this container instance

-The COMMAND column is the command that was used to start the container.
-The container stops when the process that was started with this command has stopped.
+The COMMAND column is the command that was used to start the container, this is the main process of the container.
+The container stops when this main process has stopped.

 The CREATED column tells you the uptime of the container, how long that container is already running.

 Each running container instance is identified by a unique id listed in the CONTAINER ID column.

-The container instance can be used to perform interesting things, like pausing a docker container
+The container id is used to controll the container with the docker command line - like pausing a docker container

 > docker pause ba2d516a0dbc

+When you switch back to the console of the container: it now doesn't react to any keys now, you can't enter any commands, everything is frozen.

 Now listing all of the containers again, the given container have the 'paused' state

 > docker ps

-When you switch back to the console of the container: it now doesn't react to any keys, you can't enter any commands.

 And you can resume the container again